AnkitUmredkar/SQL_Database_Daily_Task/README.md

 - Visualize your budget with percentage breakdowns.
 - Instantly see how much you've spent or saved.

+✨ User-Friendly Interface
+Intuitive and clean design that makes navigation a breeze.
+Effortlessly explore quotes with just a few taps.

 ## 🔄 Separate Income & Expense View
 - View all your income and expenses separately.
 - Analyze your financial data with clarity.